 In summer: the same garments and the same materials as mentioned in winter.

-The function of this layer is waterproofing, breathability and to avoid the cold.
+Third Layer – Hiking Clothes.
+The function of this layer is waterproofing, breathability, and avoiding the cold.

 In winter: there is a wide variety of garments in the so-called third layer, such as windbreakers, softshells, Gore-Tex jackets, etc…